 Rockhounding in Maine

 27 mapped spots across 9 counties.
-Maine pegmatite country produces some of the best tourmaline, beryl, and aquamarine in the country.
-The Mount Mica, Mount Apatite, and Newry mines anchor a long history of New England gem mining.
+Maine pegmatite country is known for tourmaline, beryl, aquamarine, apatite, and smoky quartz.
+Mount Mica, Mount Apatite, and Newry anchor the state's gem-mining history.

 Map showing 27 rockhounding spots in Maine